aigarius/static_blog/blog/2026/03/23/outreach.md

 .. type: text
 -->

-# Value of outreach and diversity to Debian

 A question came up in private conversations, but the answer IMHO is useful generally, so this is a repost.
 The question was generally on the topic of divercity and outreach - if it does really help underpriviledged people to give